jackhopping/recipes_analysis/README.md

 <iframe src="assets/rating-vs-steps.html" width=800 height=600 frameBorder=0></iframe>

-The scatter plot shows a weak positive relationship between the number of ingredients and the average rating of each recipe.
+The scatter plot shows a weak positive relationship between the number of steps and the average rating of each recipe.

 ## Assessment of Missingness